 A case manager oversees the case (ticket, complaint, bug) through a series of steps.
 This way, all the necessary information, and procedures are in one place under the management of one person or team.
 This is largely accomplished through software that organizes the case management workflow.

-A case management process provides a holistic view of a case from start to finish.
+The steps in case management process provide a holistic view of a case from start to finish.
 It promotes efficiency, continuity, and clear communication.
 Without one in place, problems may go forgotten or unresolved.

 The workflow of a case management process can be broken down into seven levels:

 - Evaluating risks